How To Study Medicine With BTEC

 Whether you have BTEC or A-levels is only one part of the equation.
 Your availability (whether you’ve already graduated today or will graduate in 2 years), your grades, your speciality (medicine, pharmacy, dentistry, etc.) and, of course, your personal preferences will all determine which university abroad would be the best choice for you.
 It’s not just about which university will accept you but also which will suit your particular needs.
 This is one of the most important decisions of your life, and it’s important that you’re fully satisfied with it.

-Our experienced student advisors have helped thousands of students in your predicament find a medical education with just BTEC, and they can certainly help you too!
+Our experienced student advisors have helped thousands of students in your predicament find a medical education with just BTEC, and they can certainly help you, too!
 If you need their advice, you can always book a free consultation.

 • Our team treats every student personally to know his strengths and emphasise them when presenting him to the admission committee.
 By doing this, we can compensate you if you have a BTEC Diploma instead of A-levels and ensure your competitiveness among other candidates.